 Examples of Kesher services include:

 - Help for congregants facing mental health or challenging family issues, including referrals to JCS or other community resources.

 - Consultation for staff, including rabbis, school directors, teachers and youth advisors regarding both congregational and personal issues.

 - Consultation for synagogue committees such as Bikur Cholim (“visiting the sick”) and Caring Committees.

 - Workshops and group discussions on topics of interest to the congregation, such as parenting, caring for aging parents, and grief and loss.

-This work occurs only through the synagogues with which JCS has an established partnership.
+Kesher specifically works through the synagogues with which JCS has an established partnership.
 Our ability to maintain and extend these services depends on contributions from caring community members.
-To find out how you can support the Kesher program, contact us at (401) 331-1244, or click below to donate.
+To find out how you can support the Kesher program, contact us at (401) 331-1244, or click the button below to donate.